Juozas Aputis: Literary work

 According to literary critic Jūratė Sprindytė, "Aputis is one of the most original and profound portrayers of rural life, vividly capturing the mind and heart".
 Aputis' stories are considered to be at the forefront of the literature modernist revival of Lithuania, closely aligned to that of Ričardas Gavelis.
 Like Gavelis, Aputis criticized the Soviet system's negative impact on a human's conscience and the overall experience of a person's feelings in a restrictive society.
 Aputis' early work is marked by a strong autobiographical undertone, the depiction of fatherland and close people.
 His first two novellas contain elements of the sudden appearance of memories and dream-like poetics.
 Characters of Aputis' novels explore the human condition and are marked by a metaphysical, existential anxiety regardless of age, origin, and profession, then unseen in Lithuanian literature.
 According to literary critic Albertas Zalatorius, Aputis considered humanity to be the most reliable value, and the ability to hold back, not to bow down to stupidity or brute force was the main support of self-esteem and a guarantee of success.

 In his most famous work, Anthill in Prussia, Aputis allegorically portrays the relationship between individuals and history, as well as resistance to violence arising at the junction of rationality and irrationality.

-Aputis' works have been translated to Latvian, Belarussian, Russian, Armenian, Hungarian, and German.
+Aputis' works have been translated to Latvian, Belarusian, Russian, Armenian, Hungarian, and German.